 Assessment: (Year 12 course only)

 External Assessment Internal

 Assessment

-Decree 4: 00 rejectes assess The Year 12 formal school-based assessment program is to reflect
+Den en 4.
+00 minutes en en The Year 12 formal school-based assessment program is to reflect

 Paper 1: 90 minutes exam the following requirements:

 A maximum of four assessment tasks

 one a formal written exam with a maximum weighting of 30%

 Paper 2: I hour exam one task focused on Module D with a mnimum weighting of

 25%

 one task a multimodal presentation

 Listening Paper: 30 minutes assessment of the Common Module to integrate student

 selected related material.